 On-demand content may not be available on every platform, or at least not all of it may not be available.
-In our testing, both TV and movies were available on-demand via most of the platforms we tested, including Amazon Fire TV, Apple TV, iOS, and Roku.
-That list once excluded PlayStation 4, but recent updates have brought the gaming platform into the fold.
+In our testing, both shows and movies were available on-demand via most of the platforms we tested, including Amazon Fire TV, Apple TV, iOS, and Roku.
+That list once excluded the PlayStation 4, but recent updates have brought the gaming platform into the fold.

 Will Pluto TV stick around?